awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ssm-maintenancewindowtask.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `WindowId`  <a name="cfn-ssm-maintenancewindowtask-windowid"></a>
-The ID of the Maintenance Window where the task is registered\.
+The ID of the maintenance window where the task is registered\.
 *Required*: No
 *Type*: String
 *Minimum*: `20`